Frequently Asked Questions

 What types of infections cause Multiple Sclerosis?

 For at least 30 years, a small number of forward-thinking medically trained practitioners understood that fungal overgrowth was always present in those who suffer with multiple sclerosis.
-Years later, Chlamydia pneumoniae and the vector-borne infections associated with Lyme disease were also identified in patients diagnosed with MS. More recent research shows that parasitic infections are likely a major cause of MS symptoms.
+Years later, Chlamydia pneumoniae and the vector-borne infections associated with Lyme disease were also identified in patients diagnosed with MS. Many studies from 1911 to 1960 reported finding the spirochete bacteria that cause Lyme disease in MS patients.
+More recently, Dr. Alan MacDonald discovered many filarial roundworms in the central nervous system (CNS) of all MS patients studied and later also discovered immature tapeworm larvae and developing tapeworms in the CNS of MS patients.
+Today, a large and ever growing body of research shows that parasitic infections are the cause of MS symptoms.

-In coaching hundreds of students in their recovery of multiple sclerosis in the Live Disease Free Academy, it has become evident that people who suffer with MS are loaded with parasites, fungal overgrowth and bacterial infections.
+In coaching over 1000 students in their recovery from multiple sclerosis and other diseases in the Live Disease Free Academy, it has become evident that people who suffer from MS are infested with a variety of parasites.
 When these infections are treated effectively, the disease goes into remission and the student enjoys life-changing symptom improvement – more than they thought possible.
 In many cases they experience complete recovery, especially when treated in the early stages of disease.

 Is there a cure for Multiple Sclerosis?